Frequently Asked Questions

 Learn more about the admission process.

-Each student in the Batten Honors College will receive a scholarship to cover the course fee for their first Honors study away course, which will typically be during the summer session before or the January Term during their sophomore year.
+Each student in the Batten Honors College will receive a scholarship to cover the course fee for their first Honors study away course, which will typically be during the summer session before or the winter session during their sophomore year.
 Students are responsible for covering the cost of obtaining a passport, the registration fee for the course, and spending money while traveling.
 Students may select from those courses being offered that year.
 Previous BHC students have studied in Barcelona, Iceland, Mexico, Alaska, Germany, Israel, and Peru.
 Students may choose to participate in additional study-away experiences, but the student will be responsible for the course fee for subsequent courses beyond the first.
 Check out the Lighthouse for additional study away and study abroad opportunities, as well as information study abroad grants and scholarships.

 Yes – the Batten Honors College is a residential program, therefore students are required to live on campus for all four years.
 Batten Fellows are guaranteed housing in the Honors Village for all four years, while Shumadine Scholars will live in the Honors Village for at least their first two years, and then on a space available basis.
 Comprised of six different buildings, each Honors Village townhouse houses five students and consists of three single rooms, one double room, two full baths, a fully-equipped kitchen, living room area, and essential furniture.
 Ample parking is located nearby.